 The front of the bag features two pockets.
 The larger one is designed for a laptop and will fit a 15″ in the 20l and 30L models, with a 17″ fitting into the 40L model.
 As you can see in this photo above, you can also fit an 11″ MacBook Air into the smaller front pocket, which would also be suitable for a tablet on all models.

 All the packs feature a top pocket that can be used for small accessories or travel documents.
 It’s handy, but it’s quite easy to lose small items in it.
 The opening is limited and you can’t really see inside.
-It could do with being a little more accessible, with a lighter color material internally to help see what’s inside it.
-It also features a clip for keys or memory card wallets.
+It could do with being a little more accessible, with a lighter colour material internally to help see what’s inside it.
+It also features a clip for keys or SD card wallets.

 The straps can be easily wrapped around the pack which helps keep them tidy for travel.
-Certainly for short distances you can do this, and carry the bag with the side handle.
+Certainly, for short distances you can do this, and carry the bag with the side handle.
 It might be something you’d look at doing just before you board a plane, but I also did this when I loaded them into my car.
 It’s hard to call this a feature, as pretty much any pack can do this, but I’d not considered it before until it was pointed out by the guys at MindShift.

 3L bladders will fit into the dedicated pocket on the side of the 30L and 40L packs.
 The 20L does not have a bladder pocket, which is a shame.
 I can see that the change in depth might have made the side location of a pocket less workable, but it shouldn’t mean that the pack should go without one altogether.
 These packs have been designed to be comfortable for extended hiking, after all.
 You could use a water bottle in the side elastic pocket, but good bottle solutions generally don’t provide the same volume of liquid as a bladder does.
 Another option would have been to use one of the two front pockets for a bladder.
 All that’s needed is a hose exit hole and a small interior loop to secure the top of the bladder.